Mojang/ore-ui/examples/benchmarking/README.md

 ## Comparing

-There is a compare script that runs the comparison automatically using Chrome.
+There is a compare script that runs the comparison automatically using Chrome in JIT-less mode.
 Simply pass the two examples to compare and a target relative performance:

 ```
 yarn compare progressBarFacet progressBarState 74